• Europes biggest bike selection

 Impressive groupset

 For a bike of this price, the fact that the Nakamura Allroad 250 comes equipped with Shimano GRX 400 is a huge mark in the ‘positive’ column.
-The groupset shifts crisply and with precision, operating a 2 x 10 range of gearing.
+The groupset shifts crisply and precisely, operating a 2 x 10 range of gearing.
 In our experience, you might want to switch out the cassette for something with a few more teeth at the top end if you are doing a lot of steep climbing on loose gravel surfaces, but for rolling fast and on more steady ascents, it is more than capable enough.

 Slick, Mavic wheels